ycpcs/cs320-spring2018/lectures/lecture13.md

 For example: let's say that in the book database, we will frequently need to search for authors by last name.
 To make those queries more efficient, we can build an index on the **lastname** attribute.
 Queries such as

-    select author_id from authors where lastname = 'Smith';
+    select author_id from authors where lastname = 'Hawking';

-can be answered efficiently because the index on **lastname** will allow the database to ignore tuples in which the value of that attribute is not 'Smith'.
+can be answered efficiently because the index on **lastname** will allow the database to ignore tuples in which the value of that attribute is not 'Hawking'.